 Logbook - CERB

-The Canadian Experience Record Book (CERB) is meant to provide Interns with a tool to record their architectural experience and to enable the CALA jurisdiction to verify and assess the nature and breadth of this experience.
+The Canadian Experience Record Book (CERB) is meant to provide Interns with a tool to record their architectural experience and to enable the Regulatory Organizations of Architecture in Canada (ROAC) jurisdiction to verify and assess the nature and breadth of this experience.

 Interns are responsible for maintaining a record of architectural experience in the CERB and credit will only be granted for experience gained while enrolled as an Intern in the IAP.
 The CERB serves several purposes for Interns: